How exactly do you say good night in Italian? What is more appropriate to say depending on the relationship between you and the other person?

 In addition to buonanotte, there is another Italian greeting that is used at the end of a conversation in the evening.

 (Have a) good evening!

 Why is that?
-What’s the difference between wishing a buonasera or a buona serata?
+What’s the difference between wishing a buona serata and a buona notte?

 That’s it!
-Now you know everything you need to know to wish a good night in Italian.
+Now you have everything you need to start saying good night in Italian!

-If you liked this lesson on how to say good night in Italian, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this lesson on the different ways to say good night in Italian, consider sharing it with your social media friends who are also studying Italian.